VET Student Loans

 - successful completion of an approved Language, Literacy and Numeracy test at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.

-Please refer to the VET Student Loans Student Entry Procedure
+To find out more, refer to the VET Student Loans Student Entry Procedure.

 What do new students need to know?

 Eligible students will be entitled for loans up to a capped amount.
 Providers may charge above this cap for a course, and if so, students will be expected to pay for the difference according to the provider’s billing period.